 A victim may report an incident to an employee who is required to report to the Title IX Coordinator.
 Those employees include all faculty, all staff (excluding those designated as staff to whom confidential reports can be made), all administrators, including Student Life and Public Safety personnel, and Resident Assistants (RAs).

 When a report is made to the Title IX Coordinator

-The University will investigate all reports of sexual misconduct received by the Title IX Coordinator.
+The Title IX Investigator will investigate all reports of sexual misconduct received by the Title IX Coordinator.
 Following the investigation, the University will decide if a formal charge of sexual misconduct should be processed.
 If a charge is warranted, the Assistant Dean of Students or designee will notify the victim and the accused student the nature of the charges and the scheduling of a hearing.
 In cases where the Assistant Dean determines there is sufficient risk to public or individual safety, the University will take interim steps to address those issues, and reserves the right to proceed to a hearing with or without the participation of the victim.
-In the event that the Assistant Dean determines that no formal charge of sexual misconduct should be processed, the Dean will notify the victim and the accused student of that determination.
+In the event that the Assistant Dean determines that no formal charge of sexual misconduct should be processed, the Assistant Dean will notify the victim and the accused student of that determination.